 Maslow's hierarchy of needs is a theory in psychology proposed by Abraham Maslow in his 1943 paper "A Theory of Human Motivation" in Psychological Review.
 His theories parallel many other theories of human developmental psychology, some of which focus on describing the stages of growth in humans.
 Maslow used the terms "physiological", "safety", "belongingness" and "love", "esteem", "self-actualization", and "self-transcendence" to describe the pattern that human motivations generally move through.

 However, the pessimist assertion that one has to belong to Abrahamic faiths to be politically successful is flawed.
-It may have to do with two of the successful 2nd generation Indians who chose to be Christians, Bobby Jindal and Nikki Haley.
+It may have to do with two of the successful 2nd generation Indians who chose to be Christians, Bobby Jindal, and Nikki Haley.
 It is short of making sense with so much anti-Mormon, anti-Semitism and anti-Muslim rhetoric around.
 Both Jindal and Haley are in the list of possible vice-Presidential candidates, if they would get elected, they stand a chance to become the President of the United States.
-Hypothetically the vice President is considered the possible president.
+Hypothetically the Vice President is considered the possible president.

 A comment was made that a Muslim or a Sikh can be president of India, a Christian can be the defense minister, and would that happen in America?
-The commentator expressed a doubt, if a Hindu or Buddhist will be elected President of the United States.
+The commentator expressed a doubt if a Hindu or Buddhist will be elected President of the United States.

 The story is different with India, where Hindus, Muslims, Sikhs, Christians, Jains, Buddhists and others have fought together for Independence; they have given their blood to earn the freedom.
-India is theirs, no one has an advantage over the other and thank God for that.
-India is indeed an open society, we do have our share of bigots like all other nations, but still it is not as blatant with the general population as it is with a few.
+India is theirs, no one has an advantage over the other and thanks God for that.
+India is indeed an open society, we do have our share of bigots like all other nations, but still, it is not as blatant with the general population as it is with a few.

-Who gets to be the President or Prime Minister of India is not an issue, although the right wing (insecure) politicians have made an issue from time to time.
+Who gets to be the President or Prime Minister of India is not an issue, although the right-wing (insecure) politicians have made an issue from time to time.

 The American story is different, we are all new here, and our numbers have become significant in the last 20 years and we have ways to go.

 However, America is an open society, a true land of opportunity, and has done well giving a Catholic, and an African American a break.
-Despite a few bigots in the Republican Party, Romney will be the nominee; in fact those bigots are back peddling now.
+Despite a few bigots in the Republican Party, Romney will be the nominee; in fact, those bigots are back peddling now.